wondy30/wondy30/README.md

 - 👋 Hi, there!
 - My name is Wenday (Wun-day) Seyoum and I'm a data scientist and geospatial expert.
-I like working with geospation and timeseries data, machine learning, and remote sensing.
+I like working with geospatial and timeseries data, machine learning, and remote sensing.
 Currently, I am working on multiple projects involving machine learning and satellite remote sensing.

 <!---